hilalfnisanci/hilalfnisanci/README.md

 </h3>

 <h6>
 I am a 4. grade student at Kocaeli University.
 I love the entire process of software developing.
-I like to be interested in sports and art fields and spend time in these areas.
+I enjoy to be interested in sports and art fields and spend time in these areas.
 </h6>

 <h2 >